Right-of-Way (ROW) at Co-Mo

 It is in the best interest of our electric membership to provide a safe and reliable service.

 How are members alerted of ROW maintenance happening in their area?

-- Before ROW maintenance/vegetation management begins, members receive a postcard indicating that a Co-Mo contractor will soon be working in their area.
+Before ROW maintenance/vegetation management begins, members receive a postcard and email (if one is available) indicating that a Co-Mo contractor will soon be working in their area.

 In some cases, if a member has a tree on their property that could potentially disrupt electric services reliability, but the member is not home, a door hanger will be left on their door indicating the date the property was visited, where the tree is located, and contact information for them to call about the tree.